Water Pressure Regulator

 As a homeowner, it’s important to know a few things about how water enters your home and how it is supplied to the various faucets, fixtures, and appliances.
 One of the most important features along the water supply chain is the water pressure regulator, which is sometimes referred to as a pressure reducing valve (PRV).
 Its purpose is to control the pressure of the water coming into the home from the main external water lines.
 Without it, the pipes inside your home could burst, fixtures could break, and faucets will probably leak from too much water pressure.

-The term water pressure regulator (often called a pressure reducing valve - PRV) typically refers to a specialized water pressure reducing valve attached to the main water line that reduces the pressure of the water as it enters the home before it reaches any faucets or appliances.
-Water pressure regulators are commonly made from brass and usually have an adjustable screw or bolt on the top that controls the amount of pressure allowed through the valve.
-Some PRV valves come equipped with gauges to monitor the amount of pressure.
+The term water pressure regulator typically refers to a specialized water pressure The term water pressure regulator, often called a pressure reducing valve (PRV), typically refers to a specialized valve that is attached to the main water line coming into a home from the street.
+Its main purpose is to reduce the pressure of the water as it enters the home before it reaches any faucets, fixtures, or appliances.
+Water pressure regulators are easy to identify as they are commonly domed-shaped, made from brass, and attached to your main water line where it enters your home.
+They also usually have an adjustable screw or bolt on the top that controls the amount of pressure allowed through the valve.
+Some PRV valves come equipped with gauges, either analogue or digital, to monitor the amount of pressure.

 What Is The Best Setting For A Residential Water Pressure Regulator?

 It may be tempting to crank up your water pressure if you’re looking for a little more power to your shower.
 However, maintaining a suitable water pressure running through your home is essential for preventing damage to faucets and fixtures and avoiding leaks.
 Here’s what you need to know about adjusting your water pressure regulator: